michaelsaccio/Coffee-ML/README.md

 ## Usage: Predict Coffee Degradation

-To predict coffee degradation based on new taste notes, use one of the two `predict_coffee_degradation` functions.
+To predict coffee degradation based on new taste notes, use the `predict_coffee_degradation_NLP` function.

 ```python
 # Example Usage:
 new_taste_notes_input = "citrus, chocolate, nutty"
 predict_coffee_degradation(new_taste_notes_input)
 ```

+This function preprocesses the input taste notes, vectorizes them using the TF-IDF vectorizer, and predicts the delta using the trained Random Forest model.
+The result is the predicted delta for the new taste notes.

 Feel free to experiment with different taste note combinations to assess coffee quality predictions.